Walking in Spain, Ramblers paradise and Spanish wildlife

 Some mountain walks really do share some breathtaking views and provide twitters with their bird watching fix with such wonderful specimens as the majestic Manelli’s eagle and the smaller booted eagle.
 Insects are not always a topic of admiration, yet Spain does have many interesting ones on offer.
 The funnel web spider can be seen when walking.
 Why is it so easy to spot its home?
 Because of its distinct funnel shaped web of course!
 Snakes are common in Spain and they have about 13 different species apparently.
 Yet most are harmless and the chances of seeing one is rare, although not impossible.
 Chameleon’s have to be something walkers will never forget seeing and you may be fortunate enough to see one enjoying the shade of an almond tree branch.

-Wild boars are more common that one may imagine, and although hard to spot at times as they prefer not to be spotted, it is most probably true that a wild pig has spotted you walking past well before you see its trail.
-A real gem to be found is the rare Iberian Lynx which although numbers are decreasing can be spotted occasionally when walking in some areas of Southern Spain
+Wild boars are more common that one may imagine, and although hard to spot at times as they prefer not to be seen, it is most probably true that a wild pig has already observed you walking past well before you see its trail.
+A real gem to be found is the illusive Iberian Lynx.
+Although its numbers are on the decline due to hunting, this fascinating creature can be spotted occasionally when walking in some areas of Southern Spain such as Andalusia.

-In the Sierra Nevada National park alone park there are an impressive 2’100 different types of plant, over a quarter of those recorded in the whole of Spain.
-A good portion are very pleasant sight to ramblers despite many plants being endangered. with the highest number of endemic plant species in Europe approximately seventy plant species are only found here in the Sierra Nevada.
+In the Sierra Nevada National park alone, there are an impressive 2’100 different types of plant, over a quarter of those recorded in the whole of Spain.
+A good portion are very pleasant sight to ramblers despite many plants being endangered.
+With the highest number of endemic plant species in Europe, approximately seventy plant species are only found here in the Sierra Nevada.

-As we have seen, walking in Spain can be a ramblers paradise and Spanish wildlife something that you will never grow weary of.
+As we have seen, walking in Spain can be a ramblers paradise and the Spanish wildlife is something that you will never grow weary of.